 - 1. The Board will inform all employees that this accommodation policy can be made available in accessible formats. - 2.
 The employee shall inform their supervisor or the ADA Coordinator designee of the need for an accommodation by submitting a Request for Accommodation form and discuss the need for the accommodation and discuss alternatives such as job restructuring, job modification and accessible devices. - 3.
 The ADA Coordinator designee may request documentation of the individual's functional limitations to support the request.
 Any medical documentation must be collected and maintained on separate forms and in separate, locked files.
 No one will be told or have access to medical information unless the disability might require emergency treatment. - 4.
 When a qualified individual with a disability has requested an accommodation, the employer shall, in consultation with the individual: - a.
 Discuss the purpose and essential functions of the particular job involved.
 Completion of a step-by-step job analysis may be necessary. - b.
 Determine the precise job-related limitation. - c.
 Identify the potential accommodations and assess the effectiveness each would have in allowing the individual to perform the essential functions of the job. - d.
-Select and implement the accommodation that is the most appropriate for both the individual and the employer.
-While an individual's preference will be given consideration, the Board is free to choose among equally effective accommodations and may choose the one that is less expensive or easier to provide.
+Select and implement the reasonable accommodation that is the most appropriate for both the individual and the employer.
+While an individual's preference will be given consideration, the Board is free to choose among equally effective reasonable accommodations and may choose the one that is less expensive or easier to provide.

 - 5. The ADA Coordinator designee will work with the employee to obtain technical assistance, as needed. - 6.
-The ADA Coordinator will provide a decision to the employee within within five working days upon receiving the request. - 7.
-If an accommodation cannot overcome the existing barriers or if the accommodation would cause an undue hardship on the operation of the business, the ADA Coordinator designee will forward it along with the recommendation, to the Executive Director within three working days and they shall work together to determine whether reassignment may be an appropriate accommodation. - 8.
+The ADA Coordinator will provide a decision to the employee within five working days upon receiving the request, unless the ADA Coordinator notifies the employee that a reasonable additional period of time is required to provide the decision. - 7.
+If an accommodation cannot overcome the existing barriers or if the accommodation would cause an undue hardship on the operation of the business, the ADA Coordinator designee will forward the request along with the recommendation, to the Executive Director within three working days and they shall work together to determine whether reassignment may be an appropriate accommodation. - 8.
 The final decision shall be provided in writing to the supervisor within five working days after the Executive Director makes determination.

-Procedure-job Applicants
+Procedure - job Applicants